Eniii68/Template-HsH/README.md

 - `sans` This option sets the font family to Sans Serif.
 - `roman` The opposite of `sans`, sets a roman/serif font.
 - `todos` This enables the [`todonotes`](http://tug.ctan.org/macros/latex/contrib/todonotes/todonotes.pdf) package and allows you to use the `\todo{}` command.
 It is set up in a way that removing this option allows you to still leave `\todos`'s in your code without breaking.
-DO NOT combine this with the `twoside` option!
+NOTE: using this options will create pages that are wider than A4-format, making them non-printable!

 All remaining options are passed along to the respective subclasses and processed there.
 This means, that you can use all the options described in their respec­tive documentations.